-When I started the blog, my intention wasn’t to focus strongly on travels to the United Arab Emirates (or Switzerland) but somehow Dubai has become a main focus on my blog and after many visits and trying out a lot of different activities, I feel confident enough to write about my experiences as a solo female traveler in Dubai and so I am happy to answer your questions in this “Solo Female Travel in Dubai guide”
+When I started the blog, my intention wasn’t to focus strongly on travels to the United Arab Emirates (or Switzerland).
+Still, somehow, Dubai has become the main focus of my blog, and after many visits and trying out a lot of different activities, I feel confident enough to write about my experiences as a solo female traveler in Dubai, and so I am happy to answer your questions in this “Solo Female Travel in Dubai guide.”

 Dubai is, I think, one of the safest places that I can think of and the best place to travel solo as a female.

 TIPS FOR SOLO TRAVELERS TO DUBAI

-This guide helps you to find out about important security aspects, about the best things to do traveling solo and more travel tips for solo (female) travelers.
+This guide helps you find out about important security aspects, the best things to do traveling solo, and more travel tips for solo (female) travelers.

 Security Aspects in Dubai